-In 1344 the destiny of Gigha was settled when, following the Scottish War of Independence and after several changes of property between the MacDonalds, David II included this land amongst the possessions he bestowed on John of the Isles.
+In 1344, the destiny of Gigha settled following the Scottish War of Independence.
+After several changes of property between the MacDonalds, David II included this land amongst the possessions he bestowed on John of the Isles.
 John of the Isles had already had possession of the island for some time (in spite of a Royal ban), and it was he in all likelihood who created the first lairdship for one of his kin.

 The lands of Gigha were passed from Torquill's son Neill, to his son Hector, and then to Malcolm, who as Laird of Gigha died in 1493.

 Hector's son Neill then succeeded as Laird of Gigha.
 This was the beginning of a troubled time for Gigha.
 The King's policy of weakening the MacDonald Clan by the forfeiture of the Lordship of the Isles was having its effect.
 New alliances were formed, new ambitions and rivalries roused, and personal jealousies and passions were rampant.
 At this time a simmering feud between the MacDonalds and the Macleans became a raging and desperate battle.